Robinhood Review 2022: Best Trading App for Beginners

 Once you enter your trade, you simply swipe up to place the trade.
 Your order status will either be queued or placed.
 Let’s quickly define the differences:

-• Queued means the trade has not executed yet and you will have to wait until the order is placed
+• Queued means the trade has not been executed yet and you will have to wait until the order is placed

 • Placed means the order was successful and your account will reflect the changes.

-Robinhood does a good job of trying to enter your trade at the lowest price and I’ve luckily bought several stocks at their 52 week low dips thanks to Robinhood.
+Robinhood does a good job of trying to enter your trade at the lowest price and I’ve luckily bought several stocks at their 52-week low dips thanks to Robinhood.

 You receive a mobile confirmation of your trade along with an email.
 If you want to turn off these notifications, go to Settings -> Notifications.